rnl-dei/labs-bootstrap/README.md

 # Labs bootstrap initramfs framework
-Framework to generate initramfs with the primary purpose of deploying new base images to our labs, or "How I accidentally created a Linux distribution".
+Framework to generate an initramfs with the primary purpose of deploying new base images to our labs, or "How I accidentally created a Linux distribution".

 ## Emergency guide